tadeu95/BAGS/README.md

 <div style="border: 2px solid red; padding: 15px; background-color: #ffe6e6; font-size: 18px;">
   <h1 style="color:red; text-align:center;">⚠️ Important Notice ⚠️</h1>
   <p>
-The BAGS output may be affected due to the removal of the <code>bold</code> R package from the CRAN repository.
-While earlier versions of the <code>bold</code> package remain available in the archive, the removal from CRAN may impact its accessibility and usability.
-BAGS was designed to use the BOLD version 4 API, and with the ongoing transition to BOLD version 5, its current functionality and compatibility remain uncertain.
-Additionally, the reference files used for grade assignments are currently static and cannot be updated.
-As a result, some grade assignments may include minor inaccuracies or outdated information.
-We are actively working on a solution to restore full functionality.
+The BAGS output may be affected by the removal of the bold R package from the CRAN repository.
+While earlier versions are still available through the CRAN archive, the removal may impact accessibility and usability moving forward.
+BAGS was developed to work with the BOLD Systems API v4, and with the ongoing transition to API v5, its compatibility with future updates remains uncertain.

+BAGS continues to download current data from BOLD via the v4 API, including newly added records.
+However, grade assignment relies on static reference files that cannot be updated at this time.
+These files—last updated in July 2024—store the BIN-to-species mapping used to calculate the number of BINs per species name and the number of species names per BIN.
+As a result, any BIN reassignments or changes in species-BIN relationships after that date are not accounted for in the grading process.

+When a species is assigned the grade "needs_update", it means BAGS detected at least one BIN that was not included in the current static reference files on GitHub.
+In such cases, while the sequence data are retrieved and included, the grading is based only on the outdated BIN-to-species mapping.
+Consequently, some grade assignments may show discrepancies when compared to the current BIN structure on BOLD.

+We are actively working on a solution to restore full functionality and enable regular updates.
   </p>
   <p>
     <strong>Please be cautious when interpreting results and aware of potential limitations or inaccuracies.</strong>